Sir Peter Leopold Louis Francis Nassau Cowper, 5th Earl Cowper1

 William Lygon, 8th Earl Beauchamp and his wife Else2

 Her married name became Lygon.
-As a result of her marriage, Else Schiwe was styled as Countess Beauchamp on 15 November 1938.
+After her marriage, Else Schiwe was styled as Countess Beauchamp on 15 November 1938.

 Citations